SAFAL-TIWARI/LearnFlow/IMPLEMENTATION_SUMMARY.md

    - Provides suggestions for fixing problems

 4. **Security Features**
-   - API key stored securely on the server
+   - Gemini API key stored securely on the server
    - Rate limiting to prevent abuse
    - Input validation and sanitization
    - Error handling with user-friendly messages